KirPetrikov/DAYWWYD/README.md

 **Valid sequence** should contain 1-letter symbols (case insensetive) of 20 common amino acids ('U' for selenocysteine and 'O' for pyrrolysine doesn't allowed).

 **Options**:
-- 'lengths': return list with numbers of AA in each sequence(s)
+- `lengths`: return list with numbers of AA in each sequence(s)
-- 'molw':return list of protein molecular weight (use the average molecular weight of AA, 110 Da)
+- `molw`:return list of protein molecular weight (use the average molecular weight of AA, 110 Da)
-- 'iso': return list of approximate isoelectric point of given amino acids sequence
+- `iso`: return list of approximate isoelectric point of given amino acids sequence
-- 'gravy': return list of GRAVY (grand average of hydropathy) values
+- `gravy`: return list of GRAVY (grand average of hydropathy) values
-- 'rewrite': return list of sequences in 3-letter AA code (AA separated by hyphens)
+- `rewrite`: return list of sequences in 3-letter AA code (AA separated by hyphens)

 **Examples**
 ```python